Click on the question to view the answer.

 What happens when my loved one finishes treatment at Colorado Recovery?

-Colorado Recovery provides a full range of comprehensive services from residential treatment to transitional living, intensive outpatient treatment, standard outpatient treatment and treatment designed to meet the client’s individual needs.
+Colorado Recovery provides a full range of comprehensive services from transitional living to intensive outpatient treatment, standard outpatient treatment and treatment designed to meet the client’s individual needs.
 Clients can continue in treatment with Colorado Recovery long term, having the ability to work with the same team at the level of treatment that is appropriate for the client at any given time.

 If a client wants to move to a different location the clinical team will provide as much support as possible for the client to get appropriate services set up in the new location.